temporalio/documentation/docs/java/workflows.md

-Another way to deal with the execution history size limits is to use Child Workflows, however they themselves could eventually, if long running, experience the same issue in which case you can again apply the "Continue-as-new" feature if needed.
+Another way to deal with the execution history size limits is to use Child Workflows, however they themselves could eventually, if long running, experience the same issue in which case you can again apply the "ContinueAsNew" feature if needed.